-I perform traditional Jewish weddings, interfaith, LGBT, and weddings for younger and older couples alike.
+I perform traditional Jewish weddings, interfaith, LGBT, weddings for non-Jewish couples, and weddings for younger and older couples alike.
 Please contact me for references, fees, and more information.
 I’d be glad to answer any questions you might have about an upcoming simcha that you are planning.

 A Creative 8 mm Wedding Movie

 A few years ago I officiated at the wedding of Adam Cohen and Michelle Hellman in a destination wedding in Florence, Italy.
 Here is an artsy, quaint, 8 mm film of a few parts of their wedding that looks like something from the 1950’s.
 I think it reflects some of the depth and intimacy in the weddings I officiate.
 I love the music by Ennio Marricone (Cinema Paradiso) that the filmmaker Saam Farahmand selected.
 See it on YouTube or click below to watch it here.

 Our wedding day was the most magical day of our lives.
 It wasn’t because of the 18th century villa that housed us, nor the views over the Florence, or the perfect weather, flowers and delicious Italian fare…. it was because of Rabbi David Zaslow.
 I say this with no exaggeration.
 Not only did Rabbi Zaslow emotionally move everyone of our guests but even our non-Jewish friends all wanted to convert after experiencing the powerful ceremony and mikvah he conducted.